cnabio/cnab-spec/101-bundle-json.md

 The `modifies` field MUST be set to `true` if any resource that is managed by the bundle is changed in any way.
 The `modifies` field assists CNAB implementations in tracking history of changes over time.
 An implementation of CNAB MAY use this information when describing history or managing releases.

 An invocation image _ought_ to handle all custom targets declared in the `actions` section.
-An invocation image _should not_ handle actions that are not included by the default list (`install`, `upgrade, `uninstall`) and the custom actions section.
+An invocation image SHOULD NOT handle actions that are not included by the default list (`install`, `upgrade, `uninstall`) and the custom actions section.

 The built-in actions (`install`, `upgrade`, `uninstall`) MUST NOT appear in the `actions` section, and an implementation MUST NOT allow custom actions named `install`, `upgrade`, or `uninstall`.